kayuse/prometheusresearch/README.md

 1. Install all dependencies as described in the installation section above
 2. Run code using python run.py
 3. To run tests, python tests.py
+4. If you are not sure about DB connection, run the tests